lukasturcani/mol-draw/readme.rst

             // Use the default element sizes for everything else. return molDraw.size(molDraw.chemicalSymbol(atom));
         },
-        // atomColor is a function, which takes a molDraw.Atom instance
+        // atomColor is a function, which takes a molDraw.GeometryAtom
-        // and returns the desired color for that atom.
+        // instance and returns the desired color for that atom.
         atomColor: atom => {
             // Make the atom with id of 8 red. if (molDraw.id(atom) === 8)